HJYao00/Side4Video/Recognition/README.md

 ## Train
 - After Data Preparation, you will need to download the CLIP weights from [OpenAI](https://github.com/openai/CLIP?tab=readme-ov-file) or [EVA](https://github.com/baaivision/EVA/tree/master/EVA-CLIP), and place them in the `clip_pretrain` folder.
-Finally, modify the path here
 ```sh
 # clip_pretrain /
 # |-- ViT-B-32.pt /